MIT-Senseable-City-Lab/octopus-documentation/docs/run/case2.md

 ## Introduction

-In this tutorial, we will show how to deploy and adapt a mobile octopus while collecting air quality data!
+In this tutorial, we will show how to deploy and adapt a mobile Octopus while collecting air quality data!

 :::warning

-This guide assumes that you already have built an octopus to monitor air quality with a GPS connected
+This guide assumes that you already have built an Octopus to monitor air quality with a GPS connected

 :::